 The directors are responsible for the other information.
-The other information comprises the information included in the document titled "Grayston Drive Autos (RF) Limited Annual Financial Statements for the year ended 31 March 2022", which includes the Directors' Report, the Audit Committee Report and the Declaration by the
+The other information comprises the information included in the document titled "Grayston Drive Autos (RF) Ltd Annual Financial Statements for the year ended 31 March 2023", which includes the Directors' Report as required by the Companies Act of South Africa.
+The other information does not include the financial statements and our auditor's report thereon.

-KPMG Incorporated is a company incorporated under the South African Companies Act and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity.
+KPMG Incorporated, a South African company and a member firm of the KPMG global organization of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
+Chairman:Prof WChief Executive:I SehoDirectors:Full liss

-Chairman: Prof W Nkuhlu Chief Executive: I Sehoole Directors: Full list on website
+Prof W Nkuhlu I Sehoole Full list on website

-KPMG Incorporated is a Registered Auditor, in public practice, in terms of the Auditing Profession Act 26 of 2005.
+KPMG Incorporated is a Registered Auditor, in public practice, in terms of the Auditing Profession Act 26 of 2005.Registration number 1999/021543/21 The company's principal place of business is at KPMG Crescent, 85 Empire Road, Parktown.